Carnildo/rs-cache-finder-linux/README.md

 # rs-cache-finder-linux
-A tool to look for Runescape cache files on Linux
+A Linux tool to look for Runescape cache files on either Windows or Linux disks.
+Written to assist the Runescape Archive Project: https://rs-archive.github.io/

+To compile, simply run `make`.